Chicano rock: History

 The British Invasion challenged all American musicians, not just Chicanos.
 East Los Angeles witnessed a surge of creativity, and a renaissance of art, music and politics.
-Leading the way in music was the band Cannibal & the Headhunters, composed of five young men from the projects who recorded a national hit, "Land of a Thousand Dances," and almost overnight found themselves opening for the Beatles on the British superstars' 1965 tour.
-That same year, Thee Midniters hit the charts with "Whittier Blvd.," an anthem to East L.A.'s most famous street, the home of a late-night cruising scene that expressed the California car culture that Mexican Americans were making their own.
-Also in 1965, the Chicano led Sam the Sham and The Pharaohs released the international hit Wooly Bully which would go on to sell three million copies.
+Leading the way in music was the band Cannibal & the Headhunters, composed of five young men from the projects who recorded a national hit, "Land of a Thousand Dances", and almost overnight found themselves opening for the Beatles on the British superstars' 1965 tour.
+That same year, Thee Midniters hit the charts with "Whittier Blvd.", an anthem to East Los Angeles' most famous street, the home of a late-night cruising scene that expressed the California car culture that Mexican Americans were making their own.
+Also in 1965, the Chicano led Sam the Sham and The Pharaohs released the international hit "Wooly Bully" which would go on to sell three million copies.
 Penned by frontman Domingo "Sam" Samudio, it holds the distinction of being the first American record to sell a million copies during the British Invasion era.
-In 1966, the Mexican American garage band ? and the Mysterians scored a number one hit with the song 96 Tears.
-The Sir Douglas Quintet is said to have made the most 'English' sounding American music of the Beatlemania period (actually since the English were playing music that was more rooted in R&B than many white Americans of that time, the Quintet were actually sounding 'English' by keeping to an all-American R&B/Country sound).
-Indeed, producer Huey P. Meaux put the Sir in the group's name to emphasize the connection, but that was more a marketing change than a musical one.
+In 1966, the Mexican American garage band ? and the Mysterians scored a number one hit with the song "96 Tears".
+The Sir Douglas Quintet is said to have made the most 'English' sounding American music of the Beatlemania period (actually since the English were playing music that was more rooted in R&B than many white Americans of that time, the quintet were actually sounding 'English' by keeping to an all-American R&B/Country sound).
+Indeed, producer Huey P. Meaux put the Sir in the group's name to emphasize the connection, but that was more a marketing decision than a musical one.
 The Sir Douglas Quintet was from central Texas, and some of its members were Latinos.
-However, the group's lead singer, Doug Sahm, was not of Mexican descent.
+The group's lead singer, Doug Sahm, was not of Mexican descent.
 Sahm was so thoroughly immersed in Tejano culture, that he later recorded an album under the name Doug Saldaña.
 Despite the musician's efforts to make the group appear to have emerged from the British Invasion, scholars have noted that the group's clear Tejano influences and accordion based slowed down polka rhythms give the band a Chicano rock title.